Promoting Flow is one of the most important aspects of good leadership.

 The content and the decision structure of the FLIGBY game have been built up to test, measure and develop these important leadership skills directly.
-The FLIGBY “MAP” (Master Analytics Profiler) gives detailed and quantified feedback on the current state of each skill, identifying those needing improvement.
+The FLIGBY “MAP” (Master Analytics Profiler) gives detailed and quantified feedback on the current state of each skill, identifying those needing improvements.

 Knowledge of the skill-levels so obtained can be especially useful for predictive-people-analysis identifying leadership skill gaps and suggest remedial action.

-Since companies as well as government agencies and NGOs operate in different industries and business contexts, they often identify specific leadership competencies.
+Since companies, as well as government agencies and NGOs, operate in different industries and business contexts, they often identify specific leadership competencies.
 Organizational success typically requires a contextually different blend of skills.
 Each such “blend” can be custom-made from the FLIGBY 29.

 Visit the official website of our “Leadership and Flow” research to get more details on how to extend and apply the Flow concept to the world of organizations.